 Experiment Setup We demonstrate our method on simulated reflectance maps in order to fully control all parameters.
-We generate the reflectance maps under natural lighting, by rendering a sphere lit by a light probe [3] using Mitsuba [6]; as noted in section 3, we will directly use this rendered image as a representation of the reflectance map.
+We generate the reflectance maps under natural lighting, by rendering a sphere lit by a light probe [31] using Mitsuba [32]; as noted in section III, we will directly use this rendered image as a representation of the reflectance map.
 All generated images are radiometrically linear, and we only tone map them for display.
 All results shown in this paper were tone mapped by a simple gamma 2.2 correction and a virtual exposure (i.e., scale factor) of 1.0; all pixel values above 1.0 and below 0.0 are clipped to the respective clipping values.
-We use the BRDFs in the MERL database [11] for generating reflectance maps.
-For each MERL BRDF, we compute a novel Gaussian mixture model on the 297 remaining MERL BRDFs (i.e., we exclude the basis BRDF corresponding to any of the three color channels of the BRDF), and only use these 297 MERL BRDFs for reconstruction.
+We use the BRDFs in the MERL database [1] for generating reflectance maps.
+For each MERL BRDF, we compute a novel Gaussian mixture model on the 297 remaining MERL BRDFs (i.e., we exclude the basis BRDFs corresponding to any of the three color channels of the BRDF), and only use these 297 MERL BRDFs for reconstruction.
 Consequently, any reconstruction of a BRDF from the MERL BRDF database is computed using a different set of basis BRDFs.
-As noted in the prior sections, we compute the Gaussian mixture model on a N = 4dimensional reduced space, and use K = 4 Gaussians in the mixture model.
+As noted in the prior sections, we compute the Gaussian mixture model on a N=4dimensional reduced space, and use K=4 Gaussians in the mixture model.
 All reconstructions are generated with a fixed balancing factor $\lambda = 0.5$.
+All reconstructed BRDFs preserve, by virtue of the data-driven BRDF model, reciprocity.
+We do not enforce energy conservation, although this could be added by using a constrained linear least squares procedure.

 Reconstruction Results Figure 2 shows reconstructions of 7 selected materials under two different light probes (i.e., Eucalyptus Grove and Galileo's Tomb).
-For each reconstruction (and the reference), we show a visualization of the reference/reconstructed BRDF under a natural lighting condition (i.e., Uffizi Gallery; different than the lighting condition under which the BRDF was reconstructed) and a directional light (i.e., a slice of the BRDF for a single incident direction for all outgoing directions).
+For each reconstruction (and the reference), we show a visualization of the reference/reconstructed BRDF under a new natural lighting condition (i.e., Uffizi Gallery; different than the lighting condition under which the BRDF was reconstructed) and two different light directions (i.e., a slice of the BRDF for a single incident direction for all outgoing directions).
 These results show that our method is able to reconstruct plausible BRDFs for a wide range of materials from a reflectance map under natural lighting.
-We refer to the supplemental material for the reconstructions under different natural lighting conditions for all MERL BRDFs.
+We refer to the supplemental material for the reconstructions under different natural lighting conditions.